 Our clients, many of whom are blue chip, are drawn from a broad range of sectors which includes manufacturing, retail, financial services, food and drink, technology and media, energy and renewables, construction, public sector and infrastructure, healthcare and sport.

 We conduct all of our business in an honest and ethical manner.
 As a major employer in Yorkshire we recognise the importance of corporate responsibility and creating a positive social impact.
 We achieve this by supporting the community and people where we work and live and actively caring for the environment in which we operate.

 We act for sophisticated users of legal services, both organisations and individuals.
 We do not represent children and our involvement with children is therefore very limited and not related to our work activities and delivery of professional legal services.
-The types of activities which would bring us into contact with children relate to our corporate responsibility and pro bono activities.
-Our aim is to combine the provision of high quality commercial legal advice to our clients with a rewarding working environment and an awareness of the wider community and we therefore undertake activities which relate to volunteering, fundraising for charities, CSR activities and pro bono charity advice.
+The types of activities which would bring us into contact with children relate to our ESG (Environmental Social and Governance) strategy and any pro bono activities.
+Our aim is to combine the provision of high quality commercial legal advice to our clients with a rewarding working environment with a positive impact on our people, our clients and our community.
+We therefore undertake activities which relate to volunteering, fundraising for charities, mentoring activities and pro bono charity advice.

 The types of activities the Firm might be involved in and which might result in interaction with children and/or young people or adults with care and support needs include those listed below.
 These activities are supervised by the organisations we are supporting and are undertaken in line with their policies.

-We have a number of policies in place which support our safeguarding ethic and these include:
+We have a number of policies in place which support our safeguarding ethic and these include the:

 - Whistleblowing Policy

 - Data Protection Policy

 - Recruitment, vetting, induction and training policies and procedures